Earn Continuing Medical Education

 Essential Practices in Hospice and Palliative Medicine (formerly UNIPAC) is in its 5th edition.
 Each book has a corresponding online confidence-based learning module, delivered using an application that analyzes learning confidence to efficiently pinpoint knowledge gaps and areas of misinformation.

 HMD PREP is an online practice test with 75 multiple-choice practice questions designed to assess your knowledge, identify topics for which additional study may be useful, and help prepare you for the HMD certification examination.

 The HPM FAST modules are quick, effective, targeted educational tools to enhance your clinical practice.
-Each of the three modules include 25 multiple-choice practice test questions to focus your study in Pediatric, Psychiatry and Cognition, Prognostication, and Hospice Regulatory.
+Each of the four modules include 25 multiple-choice practice test questions to focus your study in Pediatric, Psychiatry and Cognition, Prognostication, and Hospice Regulatory.